-I returned to the cemetary this afternoon in search of Kandinsky’s grave (see last Saturday’s post) and, like last Saturday, I was the only person there.
+I returned to the cemetary in search of Kandinsky’s grave (see my previous post) and, like last Saturday, I was the only person there.
 It was blazing hot.
 SO HOT that after half an hour I had to leave.
 But not without taking a few more photos.
 In the end, I never did find Kandinsky’s final resting place.
-But I’ll keep going back until I find it.

 I find this man’s optimism, as expressed through his work, supremely uplifting.